lsst-dm/dmtn-010/index.rst

 4. Adopt Starlink AST with LSST C++ abstraction layer
 -----------------------------------------------------

-Instead of directly using AST, we could wrap it a C++ abstraction layer, making the interface more similar to the current afw.wcs.
+Instead of directly using AST_, we could wrap it a C++ abstraction layer, making the interface more similar to the current afw.wcs.
 This would require more initial work than just using AST, and would require additional effort to write an interface for any part of AST that we did not wrap that we discovered we